 I am an Assistant Professor in the Government Department at William & Mary.
 Previously I was a postdoctoral research fellow at the Niehaus Center for Globalization and Governance at Princeton University.
 I received my Ph.D. in Political Science from New York University in 2017.
 I am also a member of EGAP.

-My research interests lie in international political economy, focusing on the international sources of domestic politics and political economy of development.
-My work has been published or is forthcoming in the American Political Science Review, American Journal of Political Science and Journal of Politics, among others.
+My research interests lie in political economy, focusing on the international sources of domestic politics and political economy of development.
+My work has been published in the American Political Science Review, American Journal of Political Science and Journal of Politics, among others.

-I combine experimental and observational methods at different levels of analysis to explore two lines of inquiry: (1) how international flows of capital affect development and political accountability, and (2) the role of information in those and other dynamics.
+I combine experimental and observational methods at different levels of analysis to explore two lines of inquiry: (1) how international flows of capital affect development and political accountability, and (2) the role of the informational environment and individual-level preferences in those and other dynamics.